Sukhoi Su-75 Checkmate: Development

 A static non-flying prototype was unveiled at the 2021 MAKS air show with President of Russia Vladimir Putin in attendance.
 The Checkmate's maiden flight was first scheduled for 2023, then delayed to 2024, and again to 2025; with initial deliveries planned for 2026 – 2027.
-The Checkmate is designed to be low cost for exports, and competes with the Lockheed Martin F-35 Lightning II and Shenyang FC-31 aircraft of the same light to medium-weight category.
+The Checkmate is designed to be low cost for exports, and competes with the Lockheed Martin F-35A Lightning II and Shenyang J-35AE aircraft of the same light to medium-weight category.
 Production is forecast for 300 planes over 15 years.

 According to the chief executive of Rostec, Sergei Chemezov, the LTS Checkmates are expected to cost US $25–30 million each.

-Su-75 Checkmate development was delayed due to international sanctions on Russia caused by the Russo-Ukrainian War, whereby Russia could not import semiconductors and high-tech machining equipment from the European Union.
+Su-75 Checkmate development was delayed due to international sanctions on Russia caused by the Russo-Ukrainian war, whereby Russia could not import semiconductors and high-tech machining equipment from the European Union.
 The potential export sales also stalled because Russia cannot trade using U.S. dollars.

-In July 2023, analyst Maya Carlin of the Center for Security Policy claimed that sanctions against Russia, due to the ongoing invasion of Ukraine, had slowed or stopped the aircraft's development.
-Particularly noted was the loss of funding from the United Arab Emirates, which had been sustaining the Su-75's development, as the UAE seeks instead to acquire F-35s with potential support from Israel.
+According to the Center for Security Policy's Maya Carlin in May 2023, sanctions from the war "crippled" the aircraft's development.
+The United Arab Emirates (UAE) "paused" its participation, which removed "critical" funding.

 At the 2025 Dubai Airshow Sergey Bogdan has said that the first flight article is being finalized, and suggested that the first flight will take place in the beginning of 2026.
 Sergey Chemezov said that first flight will happen in the "nearest future" and that the plane will begin ground testing shortly.